defc0nONE/node-notes/README.md

 A simple CLI-based app inspired by my Week 6 group challenge at Makers Academy to remake AirBnB using node.js only for the most common question to be *what the hell is node.js doing anyway?*

 Current features:
- - Adds and removes notes
+ - Adds, lists all stored notes and removes notes
- - Fetches a note by its title if found and output to terminal
+ - Fetches a specific note by its title if found and output to terminal
  - Messages output to terminal whether command is successful